dnlsfq/data/README.md

                         * ~ 0 mean and ~ 1 std
 Inferential Statistics (Connect the dots)
 * Explain those elements via relationships
+    1. Processing data for use
+    2. Build and refine models for ml , prediction
+    3. Incorporate real world data into models
 ---

 ### Data Cleansing